marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 My friend [André](http://www.andreberlemont.com/portfolio/)
 has a different background as he only [develops games](http://www.oneliferemains.com/).

-Somehow we ended up talking about how complex it would be to create an online multiplayer game from scratch.
+One evening we somehow ended up talking about how complex it would be to create an online multiplayer game from scratch.
 Being the web guy, I felt that I should know how all this was supposed to work... after all, the multiplayer appens over the internet, right ?